 1. Wash the foam element in liquid soap and warm water.
 When the element is clean, rinse it thoroughly.
 2. Dry the element by squeezing it in a clean cloth.
-3. Put one or two ounces of oil on the element (Fig. 25), and squeeze the element to distribute the oil.

 Important Replace the foam element if it is torn or worn.